France–Russia relations: 2015–2022

 On 20 February 2022, French President Emmanuel Macron and Russian President Vladimir Putin agreed to work toward a ceasefire in eastern Ukraine.
-The two leaders also agreed on "the importance of favouring a diplomatic solution to the present crisis and doing all possible to achieve one," according to the Élysée, with French Foreign Minister Jean-Yves Le Drian and his Russian counterpart Sergei Lavrov meeting "in the coming days."
+The two leaders also agreed on "the importance of favouring a diplomatic solution to the present crisis and doing all possible to achieve one," according to the Élysée, with French Foreign Minister Jean-Yves Le Drian and his Russian counterpart Sergey Lavrov meeting "in the coming days."

 After the Russian invasion of Ukraine

-France has been since May 2024 on Russia's "Unfriendly Countries List" (red).
-Countries and territories on the list have imposed or joined sanctions against Russia.
+France has been on Russia's "Unfriendly Countries List" since 2022.
+Countries and territories on the list (red) have imposed or joined sanctions against Russia.

 After the 2022 Russian invasion of Ukraine started, France, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".
 On 5 June 2022, French finance minister Bruno Le Maire stated that France is currently in talks with the United Arab Emirates, intending to replace Russian oil imports due to the imposition of the European Union ban.

 Since Macron took power in France, Russian-French relations have remained at a standstill.
 According to Macron, "the war will continue" and he urged the French people "to prepare for the scenario where we all have to go without Russian gas."
 Macron's government has urged a "sobriety plan" to conserve energy rather than seek better diplomatic relations with the Russian Federation.
+France's anti-disinformation watchdog, Viginum, has been principally focused on countering Russian disinformation since the start of the war.

-In January 2024, Russia summoned the French ambassador to the Foreign Ministry over allegations that French mercenaries have been fighting on Ukraine's side in the defense against Russia's invasion.
+In January 2024, Russia summoned the French ambassador to the Foreign Ministry over allegations that French mercenaries have been fighting on Ukraine's side against Russia's invasion.